Full calibration of the tomographic redshift distribution from the HSC PDR3 Shape Catalog with DESI: Conclusion

 \section{Conclusion}

 In this work, we provide a full calibration of the four HSC tomographic bins, including constraints on the two higher redshift tomographic bins.
 With the arrival of Stage-IV weak lensing surveys such as LSST, Euclid and the Roman Space Telescope, and further spectroscopic data programs available such as the next data releases of DESI and the data acquisition of the Prime Focus Spectrograph (PFS) \cite{2016PFSspectro} program, systematic mitigation will become significantly more important.
 Therefore, this work explored reducing some of the common systematics in clustering redshifts, such as galaxy bias and magnification effects.
 The fiducial scale cut choice of this analysis is $0.3-3\,\hMpc$.
 Consistency between the two presented scale cuts ($0.3-3\,\hMpc$ and $1-5\,\hMpc$) alleviates concerns that bias modeling complexities have substantial impacts on the showcased results in section \ref{sec:results}.
+Moreover, we show that one can relax the assumption of linear bias commonly used in clustering redshift works in the $n(z)$ model to the assumption that the cross-correlation coefficient does not evolve in redshift over the chosen scales.

 Our calibration of the tomographic distributions suggests smaller shifts than expected by the cosmic shear analyses from HSC Year 3 and the shear calibration ratios analysis in Bin 3 and Bin 4.
 This analysis also hints at biases present in Bin 1 and a mild bias present in Bin 2, both towards lower redshifts.
 In companion paper \cite{ChoppinDeJanvry2025b}, we present the cosmological parameter inference on cosmic shear in Fourier space with the calibrated redshift distributions from this analysis.